Guías y buenas prácticas

 • Inclusion and exclusion criteria for participants and data.

-• Details about stimuli and materials used.
+• Details of the stimuli and materials used.

 Where can I pre-register my study?

 Several platforms allow researchers to create a public, timestamped pre-registration, ensuring transparency in the research process.
-Below is a brief description of some of the most widely used platforms to help you select the most suitable one for your project.
+Below is a brief description of some of the most widely used platforms to help you select the one most suitable for your project.

 1. Open Science Framework (OSF): Versatile and flexible.
 OSF is an open-source platform that provides a comprehensive solution for managing research projects.
 It allows researchers to register studies across multiple disciplines (psychology, neuroscience, biomedicine, social sciences, etc.) using different pre-registration formats such as OSF Standard Pre-registration and the Pre-registration Challenge Template.
 It also offers the option to keep a pre-registration private until a specified date and assigns a DOI to each registration, making it easily citable.